 Common Misconceptions About Borrowing Cars

 It’s also a common misconception that borrowing a car is similar to renting one.
-Rental vehicles often require additional coverage through the rental company or a personal auto policy, making them distinct from borrowing a friend’s car for temporary use.
+Rental vehicles often require additional coverage through the rental company or a personal auto policy, distinguishing them from borrowing a friend’s car for temporary use.

-Who Can Drive my Car Under my Insurance in Ontario?
+Can Someone Else Drive My Car Under My Insurance in Ontario?

-• They have a valid license.
-Keep in mind that Ontario has a graduated licensing system, so ensure their classifications allow them to operate your vehicle.
+- They have a valid license.
+Remember that Ontario has a graduated licensing system, so ensure their classifications allow them to operate your vehicle.

 Who’s Responsible for an Accident?

-If you drive someone else’s car in Ontario and get into an accident, you’re both held responsible.
+You’re both held responsible if you drive someone else’s car in Ontario and get into an accident.
 For example, say your friend lends you their car, and there’s a collision:

-• Your friend’s insurance will cover it.
-They will need to file a claim, which will show on their record.
+- Your friend’s insurance will cover it.
+They must file a claim, which will show on their record.

-• You will be listed as the driver involved in the accident.
-This could impact your premiums if you’re shopping for auto coverage or your current insurance company performs a check.
+- You will be listed as the driver involved in the accident.
+If you’re shopping for auto coverage or your current insurance company performs a check, this could impact your premiums.

 It’s important to note that if the accident claim exceeds your friend’s coverage, you’ll be responsible for paying the excess amount yourself.
 You can get extended auto insurance coverage with an umbrella policy to protect you from paying this outstanding amount out of pocket.

-If you frequently lend your car or worry about potential out-of-pocket costs after a serious accident, consider an umbrella insurance policy.
+Consider an umbrella insurance policy if you frequently lend your car or worry about potential out-of-pocket costs after a serious accident.
 This type of coverage supplements your auto insurance by extending liability limits, offering extra protection against costly claims.
 For instance, if an accident leads to damages that exceed your primary policy’s coverage, the umbrella policy can cover the difference.
 It’s a worthwhile consideration for car owners who regularly lend their vehicles or want additional peace of mind.

 When Am I Not Covered Through Someone Else’s Insurance?